Herbertkartel/alx-low_level_programming/0x0A-argc_argv/README.md

-a program that multiplies two numbers
+ program that adds positive numbers